joe-ervin05/atomicbase/README.md

 Here is a checklist for development of Atomicbase:
 - [ ] REST API
+- [ ] CLI for server and DB management
 - [ ] File Storage
 - [ ] User management
 - [ ] Admin dashboard